-St. Patrick’s Day is less than a month away, and while it can sometimes seem that this Irish holiday is much bigger for bars or events spaces, the fact is, virtually any type of business can get into the St. Patrick’s Day fun.
+St. Patrick’s Day is a couple of weeks away, and while it can sometimes seem that this Irish holiday is much bigger for bars or events spaces, the fact is, virtually any type of business can get into the St. Patrick’s Day fun.

 And if you’re a retailer, this day presents a tremendous opportunity to win customers and sales.
-In 2017, the NRF anticipated St. Patrick’s Day spending to reach $5.3 billion — the highest in the survey’s history.
-And while the NRF has yet to release this year’s survey results, we can still expect an uptick in spending, as consumers prepare to celebrate.
+This year, the National Retail Federation anticipates St. Patrick’s Day spending to reach $6.16 billion — the highest in the survey’s history.

 1. Show your St. Patrick’s Day spirit through your window and in-store displays

 The best way to show people your St. Patrick’s Day spirit is to… well, show them.
 Decorate your store for the occasion.